Berry Production (BF 122)

 • Week 1: Site Selection – Understand how to evaluate the quality of your soil using several different physical and chemical tests.
 Learn to evaluate the market potential of a site.
 Learn how to identify suitable irrigation sources.

-• Week 6: Lesser known berry crops and post-harvest considerations – many minor berry crops will be covered.
-Post-harvest requirements will also be summarized.
+• Week 5: Lesser known berry crops – many minor berry crops will be covered (currants, gooseberries, and others).

 Cost and Registration